Instant Pot Lasagna Soup [Video]

 Instant Pot Lasagna Soup is an easy and flavorful meal that has all the flavors of lasagna but in soup form.
-Made with ground beef, Italian spices, and a tasty tomato sauce.
+Made with ground beef, Italian spices, in a tasty tomato sauce.
 This easy recipe will quickly become a family favorite.

 Instant Pot Lasagna Soup